√ Twitter Ads Checklist

 Twitter loves freshness.
 When content becomes old, engagement drops off, as Twitter wants to put the freshest content in front of its users.

 In other words, if you take a look at your Twitter Ads’ Engagement panel, you will likely notice a drop-off in impressions as time goes on.
-The reason ad impressions per day goes down is simply that Twitter wants you to keep the content nice and fresh.
+The reason ad impressions per day go down is simply that Twitter wants you to keep the content nice and fresh.
 As a result, your promoted Tweet will lose power over time.

 For example, the eyeglass store can change up the style of eyeglasses for their Twitter ads to keep them fresh.